abhi0395/abhi0395.github.io/_pages/research.md

     * the complex nature of the gas flows in the CGM and how they depend on and impact the galaxy properties and its environment.
     * Nature and evolution of metals in the universe using absorption line studies.

+  * **[Cosmic Metal Evolution with Large Spectroscopic Surveys:](#cosmic-metal-evolution-with-large-spectroscopic-surveys)** Metals—elements heavier than helium—are forged in stars and dispersed into the universe through energetic processes such as supernovae and galactic winds.
+Tracing their abundance and distribution over cosmic time provides critical insight into galaxy formation, feedback processes, and the chemical enrichment history of the universe.
+My research focuses on measuring how metal mass densities evolve by analyzing absorption features in the spectra of distant quasars, using data from some of the largest spectroscopic surveys to date.

-  * **[Data science methods:](#data-science-methods)** Astronomy is an observational science that relies on extensive data gathered from telescopes worldwide to study celestial objects.
+  * **[Machine Learning and Data Science Methods:](#machine-learning-and-data-science-projects)** Astronomy is an observational science that relies on extensive data gathered from telescopes worldwide to study celestial objects.
 Analyzing these vast amounts of data requires a wide array of methods and techniques to extract scientific insights.
 I am deeply interested to developing and learning new data analysis tools and incorporating them into my research.
 I utilize classical machine learning and statistics-based methods to create efficient algorithms for modeling astronomical spectra and measuring their physical properties.
 I am a regular developer or contributor to several GitHub codebases -
     * [qsoabsfind](https://github.com/abhi0395/qsoabsfind): Absorption feature finder in astronomical spectra (_Developer_)
     * [redrock](https://github.com/desihub/redrock): Spectral fitting module for DESI (making largest 3D map of the universe) (_Contributor_)
     * [desihub](https://github.com/desihub/): Public code associated with the [Dark Energy Spectroscopic Instrument (DESI)](https://en.wikipedia.org/wiki/Dark_Energy_Spectroscopic_Instrument) (_Member_)